bertofurth/Seagate-Central-Samba/INSTRUCTIONS_FIRMWARE_UPGRADE_METHOD.md

      ./make_seagate_firmware.sh ./Seagate-HS-update-201509160008F.img ./cross

 The script should generate output indicating the status of the process.
-Finally it should display the name of the new firmware image and what the randomly generated default root password is set to.
+Finally it should display the name of the new generated firmware image, the new randomly generated default root password, and the name of a text file containing the password.

        Success!!
        Created  Seagate-Samba-Update-2021.0813.1710-S.img
-       Default Root Password : SeagateCentral-XXXXX-XXXXXXXXX
+       Default Root Password : XXXXXXXXXXXXXXX
+       Generated text file : Seagate-Samba-Update-2021.0814.1348-S.img.root-password

 ### Upgrade the Seagate Central
 Login to the target Seagate Central web management page.